Formatting Text

 return out

 Here I’ve renamed the text variable to buffer, since it now stores either text or tag contents before they can be used.
 The name also reminds us that, at the end of the loop, we need to check whether there’s buffered text and what we should do with it.
 Here, lex dumps any accumulated text as a Text object.
 Otherwise, if you never saw an angle bracket, you’d return an empty list of tokens.
-But unfinished tags, like in Hi!<hr, are thrown out.This may strike you as an odd decision: why not raise an error, or finish up the tag for the author?
+But unfinished tags, like in Hi!<hr, are thrown out.This may strike you as an odd decision: why not finish up the tag for the author?
 I don’t know, but dropping the tag is what browsers do.

 Note that Text and Tag are asymmetric: lex avoids empty Text objects, but not empty Tag objects.
-That’s because an empty Tag object represents the HTML code <>, while an empty Text object with empty text represents no content at all.
+That’s because an empty Tag object represents the HTML code <>, while an empty Text object represents no content at all.

 Since we’ve modified lex, we are now passing layout not just the text of the page, but also the tags in it.
 So layout must loop over tokens, not text: